-ASU's Edwards: packing it in could get you cut
+ASU's Edwards: Packing it in could get you cut

-First-year Arizona State head coach Herm Edwards announced last week that he told players that cuts were likely coming for some players if their play didn't improve through the team's spring game on April 13.
-When asked to clarify his statements, Edwards told ESPN on Monday that he plans to meet with a few players, including some he feels have "packed it in", next Monday who could be cut from the football team.
+First-year Arizona State head coach Herm Edwards announced last week that he told players cuts were likely coming for some if their play didn't improve through the team's spring game on April 13.
+When asked to clarify his statements, Edwards told ESPN on Monday that he plans to meet with a few players, including some he feels have "packed it in," next Monday, and that they could be cut from the football team.

 Edwards maintained that any players cut from the football program would still be able to keep their financial aid if they decide to stay at ASU as students.

-According to the Pac-12 rules, all athletic scholarships will be guaranteed for four years and "can neither be reduced nor canceled provided the student-athlete remains in good standing and meets his/her terms of the agreement."
-In addition, financial aid agreements offered to incoming athletes will be "for no less than four academic years" beginning in the 2015-16 academic year.
+According to Pac-12 rules, all athletic scholarships will be guaranteed for four years and "can neither be reduced nor canceled provided the student-athlete remains in good standing and meets his/her terms of the agreement."
+In addition, beginning with the 2015-16 academic year, conference rules require that financial aid agreements offered to incoming athletes be "for no less than four academic years."

-The Pac-12 has not been in contact with Edwards about his comments and a conference spokesman told ESPN that there won't be any need for discussion with him as long as he complies with the Pac-12's scholarship rules by allowing cut players to keep their financial assistance as students.
+The Pac-12 has not been in contact with Edwards about his comments, and a conference spokesman told ESPN there won't be any need for discussion as long as he complies with the Pac-12's scholarship rules by allowing cut players to keep their financial assistance as students.

 "People think I'm taking their scholarship away and running them off," Edwards said.
 "I'm not running them off at all.
 Some of them ain't good enough.
-It's no one's fault, but it's like, 'Hey, man, what are we doing here?'"
+It's no one's fault, but it's like, 'Hey, man, what are we doing here?'

 "I'm just being honest.
 I'm telling the truth.
 Here's how it works, guys."

-Edwards said he isn't worried about potential cuts putting the Sun Devils behind with scholarship numbers in the long run because of an NCAA rule that allows first-year head coaches to retain numbers lost from cuts by backfilling them with their next recruiting class if those players don't play for the new coach and were already on scholarship under the previous coach.
+Edwards said he isn't worried about potential cuts putting the Sun Devils behind in scholarship numbers because of an NCAA rule that allows first-year head coaches to retain numbers lost from cuts by backfilling them with their next recruiting class if those players don't play for the new coach and were already on scholarship under the previous coach.
 In that situation, players who are cut do not count toward the 85 scholarships limit.

 NCAA bylaw 15.5.1.6 states: A student-athlete who receives athletically related institutional financial aid in subsequent academic years after the departure of a head coach from the institution is not a counter, provided:

 • (a) The student-athlete participated in the applicable sport and received athletically related institutional financial aid during the coach's tenure at the institution; and